-A New Study Shows The Benefits Of Masturbation Are Reaching More People Than Ever
+A New Study Shows People Are Masturbating Now More Than Ever Before

 It's 2019, and somehow, it still feels like there's a stigma when it comes to masturbation.
 And because of the stigma surrounding sexual self-love, all of the benefits of masturbation can be easily overlooked.
 A new study took a deep dive into the world of self-pleasure and highlighted the impact it has on the lives of people across the country and around the world.
 The sex toy company TENGA surveyed 10,000 people from nine different countries to see how much masturbation has influenced their lives, and the short answer is, a lot.